Amie Boal

 Amie Kathleen Boal is an American chemist.
-She is an associate professor of Chemistry, Biochemistry, and Molecular Biology at Pennsylvania State University.
+She is the Nicholas and Gelsa Pelick Family Chair in Science at Pennsylvania State University.
 In 2020, Boal was the recipient of the Pfizer Award in Enzyme Chemistry from the American Chemical Society.

 Early life and education

 Boal is a native of Portland, Oregon.
 She earned her Bachelor of Arts degree in chemistry from Pomona College and her PhD in the same subject from the California Institute of Technology.
 Boal wrote her thesis, DNA-Mediated Charge Transport in DNA Repair, which won the Herbert Newby McCoy Award, in 2008 under the guidance of Jacqueline Barton.

 Following this, Boal accepted a post-doctoral position in Amy Rosenzweig's laboratory at Northwestern University where she studied interactions between platinum-based anticancer therapeutics and human copper homeostasis proteins.
 During her post-doctoral fellowship, Boal was awarded a National Institutes of Health (NIH) Pathway to Independence Award and an NIH Ruth L. Kirschstein National Research Service Award.